 in the example) allows us to validate that the value returned by

 is the original entropy value.
-Note that if we made a mistake entering the parts
+Note that if we made a mistake entering the shares

 will still return a result.
 Chances are that this value is in a binary form which would give us a clue that something was off, but the hash provides us with much more certainty.